Staff-Alerts/project/readme.md

 1. Create an accessible and intuitive internal interface that:
     1. allows for basic staff data maintenance
     1. allows for the creation and maintenance of message templates
-    1. allows for the creation and maintenance of locations
+    1. allows for the creation and maintenance of group
     1. allows for the use of message templates
     1. provides a simple message history
     1. provides a simple contact history